Sleitnick/Knit/docs/intellisense.md

 local services = Loader.LoadDescendants(ServerScriptService, Loader.MatchesName("Service$"))
 ```

 Great, so now we have a key/value table of loaded services!
-To mirror a bit of Knit, lets call the `OnStart` method of each service.
+To mirror a bit of Knit, let's call the `OnStart` method of each service.

 ### Starting Services